 Yaskawa signed the United Nations Global Compact and was registered as a participating company on August 4, 2021.
 We will comply with and implement the 10 principles of the United Nations Global Compact, further promote responsible management as a global corporation, and contribute to the sustainability of society.

-This is our Communication on Progress in implementing the Ten Principles of the United Nations Global Compact and
+This is our Communication on Progress in implementing the Ten Principles of the United Nations Global Compact and supporting broader UN goals.

 We welcome feedback on its contents.